 - Home equity loans offer potential tax savings.
 Up to 100% of the interest paid on a home equity loan is tax deductible.
 Federal Loan tax deductions are capped.
 Of course, you should always consult your tax professional for your specific situation, but this can be a huge benefit of leveraging a home equity loan to pay for college.

 - A home equity loan offers competitive rates.
-Rates on Discover Home Equity Loans are as low as 5.49%*, depending on your creditworthiness.
+Discover Home Equity Loans has rates starting at 4.99%*, depending on your creditworthiness.
 Federal Stafford Loans rates are 4.45% for undergrads and 6% for graduates from July 1, 2017 to July 1, 2018, while rates for Federal Plus Loans rates are 7% during the same time period.
 Both include a loan fee as well.

 Are there risks that come with using a home equity loan to pay for college?